G-Wiley/Mini_Omnibus_Backplane_3D_Printed_Parts/README.md

 Repository of 3D printed parts related to the Mini Omnibus Backplane.
 Present objects are:
-1. Right side card guides
+1. Right side card guides<br>
    a.
-Right side card guide with offset in the front slot for a front panel.
+Right side card guide with offset in the front slot for a front panel.<br>
    b.
 Right side card guide with no offset.
 All 10 slots are the same.
 2. Left side card guides<br>
    a.
 Left side card guide with opening in the front slot to accommodate a front panel.<br>